PostScripton/laravel-money/README.md

 We would be really pleased if you considered helping us with:
 1. **A brand-new name of the library in one word**.
 At the same time it has to make sense, be meaningful.
    For example, [Carbon](https://carbon.nesbot.com/) sounds quite good.
-2. **Logo**.
-The README would look much better with an attractive banner-logo at the top.

 ---